RunLLM/gitbook/integrations/quick-start-guide.md

 ### Editing an Integration
 In `Options` menu, you can edit an integration to update its name and credentials.
 The changes will also update all existing workflows using this integration.

-For now, we do not support updating fields that requires potential data migration.
+We do not support updating fields that requires potential data migration.
 For example, `host` and `database` for relational databases.
 To make changes on these fields, you would need to follow a migration process:
 1. Create a new integration.
 2. Perform any necessary data migration in your integration.
 3. [Update your workflows](../workflows/editing-a-workflow.md) to use the new integration.